jasonbender-c3x/Catpilot/docs/BOUNTIES.md

 #### Rivian R1T or R1S - $3000

-Get a Rivian driving with openpilot.
+Get a Rivian driving with catpilot.
 Requires a merged port with lateral control and at least a POC of longitudinal control.

 #### Chevy Bolt with SuperCruise - $2500

 The Bolt is already supported on the trim with standard ACC.
-Get openpilot working on the trim with SuperCruise.
+Get catpilot working on the trim with SuperCruise.
 It must be a normal install: no extra pandas or other hardware, no ECU reflashes, etc. The full bounty is for a port with lateral and longitudinal control. $1500 of the bounty can be claimed with a lateral-only port.